drbean/curriculum/conversation/learning/slides.md

 ## Recording 4 of 12--Something I learned

+Can your partner ride a bike?
+Swim?
+Play a musical instrument?
+Cook?

 Ask your partner questions like those on p54, eg "How did you learn it?"

 30 seconds.
 Each person must ask his/her questions and answer 2 questions from their partner.

-This is the 12th of 12 conversations.
+This is the 4th of 12 conversations.
 They are worth 40 percent of your grade.

 Identify yourself clearly.
 Say, "I'm John."